mobingilabs/docs/users.md

 This page is still a work in progress.
 {% endhint %}

-The following APIs are used to manage your account's subusers.
+The following APIs can be used to manage your account's subusers.

 | Description | Link |
 | :--- | :--- |